piware14/pi-ware/README.md

 # NEW:

-We have added pacman support to pi-ware!
+We have added a pi-ware utility to your terminal!

+To use it run ``pi-ware --help`` in terminal.

-To learn more vist our <a href="https://github.com/zachthecoder14/pi-ware/wiki/" alt="Pi-Ware wiki">wiki</a>!
+To learn more vist our <a href="https://github.com/piware14/pi-ware/wiki/" alt="Pi-Ware wiki">wiki</a>!

 # Links: